 Example Data Architecture Framework

 Qlik’s n tier architecture in itself does not provide any form of data compliance.
 Qlik provides the tools and the Qlik Management Console (QMC) is advanced in being able to apply many and various data access and security models, however you first need to understand the governed data access framework that you wish to adopt.
 Coupled with your application life-cycle management strategy.
-Differentia Consulting created this document as a guide from which you can build your model incorporating other technologies as appropriate.
+Differentia Consulting created this document (revised 2022) as a guide from which you can build your data model incorporating other technologies as appropriate.
 What is important is to recognise the key significance of each stage.
-You may need more stages and possibly fewer however you should build your model to plan to incorporate into your design the need to meet the intended use case of each, as identified by various BI strategists since BI and data modelling began.
+You may need more stages and possibly fewer however you should build your data model to plan to incorporate into your design the need to meet the intended use case of each, as identified by various BI strategists since BI and data modelling began.

-We suggest that the chief data officer of your organisation gains a full understanding of this model and applies the framework to the data first.
+We suggest that the chief data officer (CDO) of your organisation gains a full understanding of this model and applies the framework to the data first.
 It is not uncommon for a large organisation with multi-site deployment to join models together and have various levels within each stage.
 Complexity and need will determine requirement.
 We recommend clients keep work instructions for each data source as it is added to the data model as various stakeholders will need to approve the use of data at each stage.

 Whilst the framework may appear complex to some, it is actually simplified by purpose, for those adopting Differentia Consulting’s #SmarterBI methodology it has been how the design of many QlikView documents have been built over many years.
-What is different with Qlik Sense is the ability to separate data provision by IT from consumption by the business (Business Analysts).
+What is different with Qlik Sense, especially SaaS, is the ability to separate data provision by IT from consumption by the business (Business Analysts).
 In a way to deliver true segregation of duty.
 Ability to more easily demonstrate compliance and most certainly enjoy Qlik more by everyone.